base/base/docs/specs/experimental/fault-proof/index.md

 Requests the host to prepare the L2 Output at the l2 output root `<outputroot>`.
 The L2 Output is the preimage of a
 [computed output root](../../protocol/proposals.md#l2-output-commitment-construction).

+### Precompile Accelerators

+Precompiles that are too expensive to be executed in a fault-proof VM can be executed more efficiently using the pre-image oracle.
+This approach ensures that the fault proof program can complete a state transition in some amount of time.

+During program execution, the precompiles are substituted with interactions with pre-image oracle.
+An example of this is the KZG point evaluation precompile, where the program provides the host with a hint for the point evaluation input.
+This allows it to subsequently retrieve the result using a [type `6` pre-image key](#type-6-global-eip-4844-point-evaluation-precompile-key) from the oracle.
+All accelerated  precompiles must be functionally equivalent to their EVM equivalent.

 ## Fault Proof VM